Criminal Offense Overview

 - First DWI Offense – If you are facing your first driving while intoxicated offense, seek a criminal defense attorney.
 The consequences of a conviction depend on how the crime is classified (i.e., either Class B misdemeanor or Class A misdemeanor).
 Per Penal Code § 49.04(b) a first-time arrest for a DWI offense is a Class B misdemeanor, the minimum penalty is confinement for 72 hours.
 Nevertheless, per Tex.
 Penal Code § 49.04(d) the crime can be classified as a Class A misdemeanor if it is shown on trial that the analysis of the alleged offender’s alcohol concentration level was 0.15 or higher at the time the analysis was performed.

 - Second DWI Offense – The penalties for a second DWI offense are harsher than the first conviction.
-It is imperative that you seek legal representation.
-At The Gonzalez Law Group, PLLC, our criminal defense attorneys are dedicated to defending our clients.
+You must seek legal representation.
+Our criminal defense attorneys are dedicated to defending our clients.
 Under Penal Code § 49.09(a) if it is shown on trial of the offense that the offender had previously been convicted of an offense related to driving while intoxicated (an offense under §49.04) is a Class A misdemeanor, with a minimum term of 30 days confinement.

 - Third DWI Offense – If convicted you can be facing harsh penalties.
 A third DWI offense is usually classified as a third-degree felony.
 Additionally, the offender may be fine up to $10,000 and possibly have to serve time in prison.
 Per Penal Code § 49.09(b) if it is shown on trial that the offender has been previously convicted of Intoxicated Manslaughter (§ 49.08) or has had two previous offenses relating to DWI/DUI it is classified as a felony of the third degree.